imranismail/backpack.ex/README.md

 ```

 ## Includes

+### Moment

 An ActiveSupport inspired way of handling dates and times.

-### Moment
+#### Disclaimer

 I'm well aware that [timex](https://github.com/bitwalker/timex) has some of these functions.
 However, I'm not a fan of [timex](https://github.com/bitwalker/timex) and usually use [calendar](https://github.com/lau/calendar) instead.
 I find it to be more performant when dealing with collections.